spacetx/starfish/docs/source/introduction/index.rst

 What is *starfish*?
 -------------------

 **Starfish is a library for counting spots in image data**.
+It transforms potentially-multiplex imaging experiments over panoramic images broken up by microscope field of view into a table of spots (genes, proteins) localized in 3D, and can aggregate those localized spots into a cell x gene table by comparing the physical positions of spots and cells.

 To achieve this generality, starfish exposes a set of objects that allow it to work both for discrete assays where each spot represents a molecule, and for assays that build codes across many images.
 Starfish breaks up processing into fields of view that correspond to the data produced by a microscope at a single location on a microscope slide, and is able to process single fields of view for each of the below assays.
 To enable this generality across assays, starfish requires data be converted into SpaceTx-Format, a lightweight JSON wrapper around 2-dimensional TIFF images.